Exploring Narcissism and ADHD: Unveiling Overlapping Traits

 Setting clear limits on one’s time, energy, and emotional availability can help prevent burnout and protect against exploitation by others.

-Additionally, practising mindfulness techniques such as or deep breathing exercises can aid in reducing stress and enhancing self-awareness.
+Additionally, practising mindfulness techniques such as meditation or deep breathing exercises can aid in reducing stress and enhancing self-awareness.

 Engaging in regular physical exercise is another vital aspect of self-care for individuals with narcissism and ADHD.